polly-code/DPDchrom/README.md

 ## Installation

-To install DPDchrom, put in the same folder makefile and DPDchrom.f90, then compile the fortran code with any fortran compiler, simply type
+To install DPDchrom, put in the same folder `makefile` and `DPDchrom.f90`, then compile the fortran code with any fortran compiler, simply type
 > make

 DPDchrom is ready to run.

 ## How to use

-In the test folder you can find example of the input **37420_*.csv** [[3](#references)].
+In the test folder there is an example of input `37420_*.csv` [[3](#references)].
 The format of the file is:

-> chr1,chr2,start1,end1,start2,end2,count
+`chr1,chr2,start1,end1,start2,end2,count`

-> 1,1,3200000,3400000,3200000,3400000,1
+`1,1,3200000,3400000,3200000,3400000,1`

 To perform calculations execute DPDchrom in the command line passing two arguments, _/path/to/file_ and _100000_ resolution in bp.
-Example of the command to reconstruct conformation using file **myfile** at resolution **100 Kb**:
+Example of the command to reconstruct conformation using file `myfile` at resolution _100 Kb_:

 > ./DPDchrom /home/work/myfile 100000

 ## Postprocessing

-After simulation you will have your structure in unknown format.
-You can use script **rst2mol2.py** from py_script folder to convert it into **mol2** format.
-Moreover you can also remove periodic boundary conditions properly.
+The format of output file with conformation is customed.
+In order to convert it to _mol2_ format, there is a script `rst2mol2.py` in _py_script_ folder.
+Moreover there is an opportunity to remove periodic boundary conditions properly.

-To compare your structures with each other, please, use script **imj_acc.py** as template.
-It allows you to calculate accuracy (Modified Jaccard Index).
+To compare structures with each other, there is a script `imj_acc.py` provided as a template to calculate similarity (reconstruction accuracy) as Modified Jaccard Index.

 ## Spin-off

-In the folder **cmd** you can find input for CMD calculations in [LAMMPS](https://github.com/lammps/lammps).
+In the folder _cmd_ you can find input files for CMD calculations in [LAMMPS](https://github.com/lammps/lammps).

 ## References